CommonChem/CommonChem/design_decisions.md

 ## IDs vs. Indices

 Where possible, use the index of objects in an array to refer to them instead of requiring an ID is present on each object.
 For example, bond `atoms` are referred to by the index of the atom in the molecule `atoms` array.
 For more complicated types of reference, it should be possible to use [JSONPath](http://goessner.net/articles/JsonPath/) notation.

-Many objects in the specification allow for an ID to be specified, but really this is just a convenience to facilitate interaction with an external system or database that requires identifiers.

 ## Atomic Numbers vs. Element Symbols

 Atom elements should be specified using their atomic number.
-In theory, CommonChem could allow specifying elements by either their atomic number or element symbol, but it is better to pick one way

-- Don't need to wait for new symbols to be assigned to new elements
+Not also allowing the use of element symbols means that the format is simpler to implement.
+It also means we don't need to wait for new symbols to be assigned to new elements, and we don't need to worry about dealing with provisional symbols.
-- All toolkits should contain a periodic table that allows conversion from number to symbol and vice versa.

-## Index vs. ID For Atom References

-Other objects that contain a reference to a specific atom could use either the index of that atom in the `atoms` array, or the value of an `id` field on that atom.
-We use the index rather than the `id` because it allows the `id` field to be optional.

 ## Valence Model

-Always require explicit hydrogen count?
-Even on common organic subset?
-Would help avoid mistakes by implementations that may assume the wrong valence model.

-The bonds, charge, radical, and hydrogen count must all be specified for every atom.
+A major source of confusion in other formats is an implicit (and sometimes undocumented) valence model.
+To avoid this, CommonChem always requires that the bonds, charge, radical, and hydrogen count must all be specified for every atom.
 If any is omitted, the default value is assumed to be zero.
 It is not deduced by a valence model.

 ## Allowed Valence States